AU-Master-Thesis/thesis/sections/5-discussion/future-work.typ

   - How do they disconnect?

 #kristoffer[Experiment with different graph representations, e.g. matrix, csr, map based etc. and test if they match theoretical performance profiles derived in the graph representation section]

+#kristoffer[
+  Try to make an estimate about the throughput of the system, in terms of messages per second, and try and estimate how much bandwidth is used.

+  Based on the results, discuss what implications this would have for a real world system.
+]

+#kristoffer[
+  Talk about our simulation as an extendable tool/system to easily test various modifications to using different factorgraph configurations, for robot path planning
+  - Extendable
+  - Maintainable ahh...
+]

+#kristoffer[
+  Does it make sense to queue messages?, or is it enough to only work on the latest one?
+]

+#kristoffer[
+  Extend the code to work with ROS2.
+Would probably work well with the pub/sub middleware architecture and the QoS system in ROS2.
+E.g. each robot exposes a sub over the network, that acts as a queue for incoming messages.
+The factorgraph will the use a pub to send messages to other known robots on their respective topics.

+  Consequently, why did we not use ROS2 to begin with?
+]